 Understanding why this happens is not just an academic exercise.
-For a luthier, it changes how you evaluate your own work, what you listen for when tap-tuning, and — crucially — what you optimise for when you know the guitar is destined for the concert hall rather than the living room.
-Projection is not a quality the guitar either has or doesn’t.
-It is a relationship between the instrument and the space it inhabits.
+For a luthier, it changes how you evaluate your work, what you listen for when tap-tuning, and — crucially — what you optimise for when you know the instrument is destined for the concert hall rather than the living room.
+Projection is not a fixed property.
+It is a relationship between the instrument, the space, and the listener.

 What projection actually means

-The word is used loosely, sometimes to mean loudness, sometimes to mean presence, sometimes to mean something harder to define — the sense that a guitar is “speaking” to the back of the room.
-These are related but distinct properties, and conflating them causes a lot of confusion.
+The word is used loosely.
+Sometimes it means loudness, sometimes presence, sometimes something harder to define — the sense that a guitar is “speaking” to the back of the room.
+These are related but distinct.

-Loudness is straightforward: the total acoustic power radiated by the instrument, measured in decibels at a given distance.
-A guitar that is loud produces more energy per unit time.
-But loudness alone does not explain why some guitars carry in large rooms and others don’t.
-A guitar can be loud in the near field — close up — and still disappear at thirty metres.
+Loudness is straightforward: the total acoustic power radiated by the instrument.
+But loudness alone does not explain why some guitars carry and others disappear.
+A guitar can be loud up close and still vanish at thirty metres.

 The room as a second instrument